KrixxKopher/256-Color-Picker/README.md

 - Left_Arrow: Decrement 1 in the color id
 - Right_Arrow: Increment 1 in the color id

-The color id is displayed in the center and the background color is the current color id.
+Quick Description: The color id is displayed in the center and the background color is the current color id.